Quantum Computing: Lecture Notes: Fault-tolerant quantum computation

 \section{Fault-tolerant quantum computation}

 Encoding a quantum state in a quantum error-correcting code to protect it against noise is good, but not enough: we also need to be able to do \emph{operations} on the encoded qubits (Hadamards, CNOTs, etc.).
 One way is to decode the logical qubits, do the operation on them, and then re-encode them.
-This, however, is a recipe for disaster: if an error occurs between the decoding and subsequent encoding, then we're unprotected.
+This, however, is a recipe for disaster: if an error occurs in the interval between the decoding and subsequent encoding, then we're unprotected and we cannot detect (let alone undo) errors happening during that interval.
 Accordingly, we need to be able to do operations on the logical qubits \emph{while they are encoded}.
-Additionally, we need operations for regular stages of error-correction, i.e., measuring the syndrome and correcting.
-These operations may also introduce errors.\footnote{It's like being inside a leaky boat on the open seas, using a leaky bucket to scoop out water all the time to prevent the boat from filling up with water and sinking.
+Additionally, we need operations for regular stages of error-correction, i.e., measuring the syndrome and then correcting errors based on the outcomes of those measurements.
+These operations may also introduce errors, and the big worry is that error-correction steps may themselves introduce more errors than they correct.\footnote{It's like being inside a leaky boat on the open seas, using a leaky bucket to scoop out water all the time to prevent the boat from filling up with water and sinking.
 It's doable, but not easy.}

-There is a 7-qubit code (due to Andrew Steane) which is used often because it has nice properties: a Hadamard on the logical qubit corresponds to $H^{\otimes 7}$ on the physical qubits, and a CNOT between two logical qubits corresponds to applying CNOTs between the 7 pairs of the two blocks of physical qubits (i.e., between the 1st qubit of one block and the 1st qubit of the other block, etc.).
-Adding the gate that maps $\ket{b}\mapsto e^{ib\pi/4}\ket{b}$ to this suffices for universal quantum computation; unfortunately, implementing this gate fault-tolerantly takes a lot more work, and we won't go into that here (see Exercise~\ref{ex:Tgate}, though).
+There is a 7-qubit code due to Steane~\cite{steane:errcor} which is used often because it has some nice properties: a Hadamard on the logical qubit corresponds to $H^{\otimes 7}$ on the physical qubits, and a CNOT between two logical qubits corresponds to applying CNOTs between the 7 pairs of the two blocks of physical qubits (i.e., between the 1st qubit of one block and the 1st qubit of the other block, etc.).
+Such implementations are called \emph{transversal}.
+Adding the $T$-gate ($\ket{b}\mapsto e^{ib\pi/4}\ket{b}$) to $H$ and CNOT would yield a gate-set that suffices for universal quantum computation.
+Unfortunately, implementing the $T$-gate fault-tolerantly takes a lot more work, and we won't go into that here (see Exercise~\ref{ex:Tgate}, though).